Examines current topics and issues associated with computing and software systems. Offered: AWSpS.

 * Gradient descent method for approximation optimal solutions;

 * Using version control systems;

 This class will meet for two hours every Friday.
 It will be a mixture of interactive lectures and in-class exercises.

 * You should have some familiarity of programming constructs (CSS 161 or equivalent), or be able to quickly learn them;

 Class assignments and grading

-There will be a homework and/or programming assignment every week.
+There will be conceptual homework and/or programming assignments every week; as well as a take home final.
 There may also be some graded in-class activities.
-No exams.

-60% for the programming assignments 25% for the homework assignments 15% for the in-class activities
+40% for the programming assignments; 30% for the conceptual homework assignments; 20% for take home final; 10% for the in-class activities.